-I've been experimenting with the use of metal powders in my woodwork and wood turning for a while now, and wrote this article because I felt there was not a lot of info on the topic online that goes beyond the absolute basics.
+I've been experimenting with the use of metal powders in my woodwork and wood turning for a while now, and wrote this article because I felt there was not a lot of info on the topic that goes beyond the absolute basics.
 I have discovered ways to improve the process and wanted to share my findings.

 There are two main techniques to bind the metal in place: epoxy and superglue/cyanacrylate.
-Superglue will give the closest appearance to real metal, if it is properly finished.
+Superglue will give the closest appearance to solid metal, if it is properly finished.
 However, epoxy is easier for filling larger voids and may be stronger in the long term, if warping of the wood is a potential concern.

 Health and Safety Warning!!